supervisely-ecosystem/mmclassification/README.md

 # Overview
 🚀 This collection is designed to cover classification task in [**Supervisely**](https://supervise.ly/).
-Before using these apps we recommend to try end-to-end working demo (retail labeling use case)
-- data and explanation are provided.
+Before using these apps we recommend to try end-to-end working demo (retail labeling use case) - data and explanations are provided.

 # Table of Contents